 This leads to my bigger point with 2#.

 |Have a few drawbacks to dating her.|

 It's much more interesting to have vampires inherently repulsive on at least some level.
 Maybe they look like corpses rather than just pale, have innately terrible personalities, or are, you know, genuinely frightening.
-When I made a character a vampire in The Rules of Supervillainy, I actually got complimented for the simple fact I made it clear getting bit in the neck hurt like hell and wasn't the slightest bit romantic.
+Make being bitten not erotic but like, well, being bitten in the neck by a wild animal.
 Challenging even a small trope of the undead made it more enjoyable for people.
 Hell, Anne Rice's vampires actually couldn't have sex but just had orgasmic bites.

 3:] Balance your vampire rules (or don't)